Common Challenges in Data Aggregation and How to Overcome Them

 - Implement Data Validation Rules: Use automated tools to validate data at the point of entry, ensuring accuracy and consistency.

-2. Integration of Diverse Data Sources
+2. Integration of Multiple Data Sources

 The Challenge: